Enable Multi-Hop Support

 To define host properties which should be propagate between hops, deviceTRUST needs to be configured according to the requirements of what context information should be available on each hop.

-ENABLE the PROPAGATE MULTIHOP DEVICE PROPERTIES and ENABLE the DEFINE HOST PROPERTIES TO INCLUDE IN MULTIHOP PROPERTIES policy under PROPERTIES policy category.
+DEFINE HOST PROPERTIES TO INCLUDE IN MULTIHOP PROPERTIES policy under

-Within the DEFINE HOST PROPERTIES TO INCLUDE IN MULTIHOP PROPERTIES policy you can define what HOST_* properties of one hop should be available on the next hop as multi-hop properties:
+DEFINE HOST PROPERTIES TO INCLUDE IN MULTIHOP PROPERTIES policy you can define the HOST_* properties of one hop should be available on the next hop as multi-hop properties: